xgbuils/iterum/doc/API.md

 ### .isEqualBy (iterable, cb)

 Returns if iterable object and iterable parameter iterates over the same values in the same order.
-Values are compared applying the `cb` callback and using the [sameValueZero](http://ecma-international.org/ecma-262/7.0/#sec-samevaluezero) algorithm to compare the value returned.
+It always returns `false` if iterables generate different number of values.
+Values are compared first transforming each pair of values by `cb` function and then comparing the returned values by [sameValueZero](http://ecma-international.org/ecma-262/7.0/#sec-samevaluezero) algorithm.

 #### usage:
 ``` javascript